OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/02-Neuromore.md

 **Windows**: Neuromore Studio is available for Windows (but only as a 64-bit application).

-**OS X**: Neuromore Studio is availabe for MacOs, but ee the [FTDI OS X fix](http://docs.openbci.com/Tutorials/10-Mac_FTDI_Driver_Fix) before using it.
+**OS X**: Neuromore Studio is available for MacOS, but see the [FTDI OS X fix](09Deprecated/09-FTDI_Driver_Fix.md) before using it.

 **Linux**: If you have Linux, you can use Neuromore through a virtual machine program like VirtualBox.
-Check out our VirtualBox tutorial [here!](http://docs.openbci.com/Tutorials/12-Win7_VM_Installation)
+Check out our VirtualBox tutorial [here!](09Deprecated/10-VirtualBox.md)

 ## Installation